Vaanke/IAQF22/README.md

 > - element = each value in dataframe means the similarity value

-# Clustering and classification model
+# Clustering and classification model - Danni and Zijian
 ## Clustering
 - PCA before clustering
 - K-means method for clustering